ryaki-org/ryaki-org.github.io/wiki/financial_middlemen.md

 An entity that is able to manage the commodities/credit/money of other entities is called a **financial middleman**.

-In ryaki there cannot be financial middlemen by design, since trust links have the exchangeability property if they have the same origin and thus the same direction.
+In ryaki there cannot be financial middlemen by design.

 Specifically,

 * [[investment unit]]s do not have financial accounts at all.
-* [[producer]]s cannot draw funds from their loans to invest.
-He can only use the loans to buy commodities.
+* [[producer]]s cannot draw funds from the credit he creates.
+He can only use this credit to buy commodities.